cliffnyendwe/my-gallary/README.md

 # Motivation

-To make it easy for people to access all kind of blogs in all field,to educate and alert people on whats going on locally and accross the board.
+To let people be able to access different images/photos.

 # Language used